tuxintrouble/sigbit-binaries/README.md

-This repositiory contains ninary release packages for SigBitTRX.
+This repositiory contains binary release packages for SigBitTRX.
 Please refer to source repo for more information: https://github.com/tuxintrouble/sigbit